 Enrolments into the Advanced Diploma courses ceased by the end of 2015.
 Initially the teach out period was 18 months for those currently studying Advanced Diplomas, but the NHAA lobbied the Australian Skills Quality Authority (ASQA) to extend this and ASQA approved that the teach out period be extended to 31 December 2018.
 For more information see the ASQA website.

-The NHAA are finalising efforts to establish a set of minimum standards for the education of naturopathy and Western herbal medicine Bachelor and post-graduate programs.
-The degree standards will inform education of the profession in future years and replace the existing NHAA Course Accreditation System.
+The NHAA has finalised a set of minimum standards for the education of naturopathy and Western herbal medicine Bachelor and post-graduate programs.
+The degree standards inform education of the profession for the future and replace the existing NHAA Course Accreditation System.

 Will current full members have to upgrade to degree now?